wannier-developers/wannier90/docs/docs/tutorial/preliminaries.md

 - Version 3.1
 bibliography:
 - ../wannier90.bib
-title: ": Tutorial"
+title: ": Tutorials"
 ---

 # Preliminaries {#preliminaries .unnumbered}

 Welcome to `wannier90`!
-The examples contained in this tutorial are designed to help you become familiar with the procedure of generating, analysing and using maximally-localised Wannier functions (MLWFs).
+The examples contained in these tutorials are designed to help you become familiar with the procedure of generating, analysing and using maximally-localised Wannier functions (MLWFs).
 As a first step, install `wannier90` following the instructions in the